~27 km · ~30–40 min · Bus · Taxi · Boat · Car

 You can't drive into the old town

 Trogir's historic island is car-free.
-Park on the mainland or on Čiovo, or choose a hotel with parking — don't plan to pull up at your door.
+Park on the mainland or on Čiovo, or choose a place with parking — don't plan to pull up at your door.

 03